History

 less active.
 At the same time the Brant Men of

-Song and the Brant Belle' A' Dears have refocused
+Song and the Brant Belle' A' Dears (Brant County Singers, 2014) have refocused

 on entertaining people in Brant County and